 Being an Islam dominated country; people are generally conservative with their appearance.
-So here is question comes What To Wear In Egypt?
 Both male and female wear outfits that fall past their knees and elbows, whereas women often appear with head covering apparels.
 Since Egypt is a desert country and hot, people tend to wear light, cotton clothing.

-Gallibaya – An ankle length robe with a wider cut and long sleeves.
+Gallibaya – An ankle length robe with wider cut and longer sleeves.